Godse remark: Pragya Thakur axed from Parliament’s defence panel

 However, after opposition members protested against Thakur's remarks, Lok Sabha Speaker Om Birla said only the DMK leader's speech during the discussion on the Special Protection Group (Amendment) Bill will go on record.

-Later, the Lok Sabha secretariat issued a official communication, saying Thakur's remarks are "non-recorded".
+Later, the Lok Sabha secretariat issued an official communication, saying Thakur's remarks are "non-recorded".

 Raja said that Godse himself admitted that he had nursed a grudge against Gandhi for 32 years before finally deciding to assassinate him.